dannynelson/guitar-quest/README.md

 x stup email confirmation, and email notifications for piece comments/grades and new quests,
-- make sure username and password are secure x don't include history in default response
+- make sure username and password are secure x don't include history in default response x add a banner image and copy to landing page
+- follow all deployment and security todos below x rename quest to challenge everywhere x email confirmation when subscribing x update notification text x create page for adding pieces
-- site still logs out pretty frequently (it should almost never log out?) x add a banner image and copy to landing page
+- send comment and grade in one request.
+Include comment in email that is sent to user x site still logs out pretty frequently (it should almost never log out?)

+- error when trying to register twice
+- quest credits should be based on level
+- create way for people to buy lessons with credits (and schedule the lesson?)
+- allow filtering pieces
+- always center quests
 - clean up account page
-- follow all deployment and security todos below
-- always center quests
-- allow filtering pieces
-- rename quest to challenge everywhere
-- create way for people to buy lessons with credits (and schedule the lesson?)
-- email confirmation when subscribing
-- quest credits should be based on level
-- update notification text
-- create page for adding pieces
-- send comment and grade in one request.
-Include comment in email that is sent to user

 - restrict pages and files based on permissions
 - lesson payment confirmation, and email unsubscribe page
 - send email when quest is created